Vioh/Trial/README.md

 4. Inheritence: Ability to reuse the definite of one kind of object to define another kind of object.

+There are 2 kinds of overloading of functions/operators:
+- Context-independent: overloading is done **only** on the types of the parameters.
+- context-dependent: overloading is done on **both** the types of the parameters, as well as the return type.

 SML
 ---